AlessandroPro/ArchitectureInteraction_VR_Thesis/README.md

 # VR Thesis Project

 This program was developed as part of an undergraduate research project in my final year studying Computer Science at Ryerson University.
-It explores how a small-scale model of a building can be interacted with to navigate a the full-scale model of the same building.
+It explores how a small-scale model of a building can be interacted with to help navigate a full-scale model of the same building.
 Pasted below are the figures and abstract from the paper I wrote, which describe the research, VR application, and user study.

 This was developed in Unity using the HTC Vive and SteamVR. <br>